DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

 - Physical access control mechanisms deployed to control, monitor and manage access to a facility
     - Sections, divisions, or areas within a site should be clearly designated as public, private, or restricted with appropriate sinage
 - 7.14.1 Perimeter security controls
     - 🍮**Fence** is a perimeter-defining (outdoor) device.
-Fences should be at least 📝eight feet/two to three meters tall with barbed wire at the top for adequate deterrence.
+Fences should be at least 📝eight feet/two to three meters tall with 📝barbed wire at the top for adequate deterrence.
 The standard fencing height recommendations are:
         - ⚒️3-4 feet/1-1.5 meters deter casual trespassers
         - ⚒️6-7 feet/1.8- 2.1 meters deter most intruders, but not determined ones
         - ⚒️8 or more feet/2.4 meters or more deter determined intruders